 The RAA for TTHMs and HAA5s at compliance locations (represented as the line in the top two graphs below) remained below current standards.
 HAA5 and TTHM levels at all sampling locations for MetroWest/Metropolitan Boston communities have declined dramatically since August 2005 following activation of the Carroll Water Treatment Plant which uses ozone, rather than chlorine for primary disinfection.
-The RAA for TTHMs = 3.7 ug/L; HAA5s = 5.9 ug/L. CVA's DBP levels continue to be below the standards.
-UV-254 levels are currently around 0.04 A/cm.
+The RAA for TTHMs = 3.6 ug/L; HAA5s = 5.9 ug/L. While 3rd and 4th quarter results for the CVA were elevated due to higher chlorine doses, CVA's DBP levels continue to be below the standards.
+CVA chlorine dose was lowered November 16, 2007 from 1.6 mg/L to 1.3 mg/L. UV-254 levels are currently around 0.04 A/cm.

-MWRA Monthly Water Quality Analysis October 2007
+MWRA Monthly Water Quality Analysis January 2008